ablizben/ablizben/README.md

 # Hi there, I'm Abby 👩🏻‍💻

-I'm a developer with a certificate in a Full Stack Web Development boot camp through Trilogy & The Johns Hopkins University based in the Baltimore area.
-I'm excited to dive deeper into my coding journey and looking forward to enjoying the ride.
-Personally, I'm a huge horror/slasher film nerd 👻 and channel my coding frustrations through boxing 🥊
+I'm a software engineer with a lean toward UI/UX or frontend work.
+Personally, I love anything related to horror/slasher films, teaching my dog new tricks, and boxing 🥊.

 ## Currently ☑️:

 - JavaScript
-- MongoDB
+- PHP
 - Express
 - React
 - Node